 Comparison – .Net Framework vs .NET Core vs .Net 5

-There are lot of changes in .NET 5 and .Net Core compare to .Net Framework.
+There are a lot of changes in .NET 5 and .Net Core compare to .Net Framework.

 Traditional ASP.Net web forms is no more available in .Net 5/ .Net Core.
 So, if your application is based on ASP.Net web forms you can not use .Net Core.

-So, based on above theory, Microsoft offers 2 framework for developing server side application.
+So, based on the above theory, Microsoft offers 2 frameworks for developing server-side applications.

 - .NET Framework